Discover How to Wholesale Real Estate: A Step-By-Step Guide to Becoming a Successful Real Estate Wholesaler

 Real Estate wholesaling is a specialized method for buying in every real estate market.
 Some might refer to this as flipping houses.
 The process involves negotiating a discounted purchase price on a property, and signing a contract with the seller.
 Once the wholesaler and the seller agree and the contract has been signed, the wholesaler can assign his interest in the property to a new buyer for a fee.

-Buyer of a real estate wholesale deal are typically a landlords who own rental properties or a rehabber.
-They usually improve the property by doing repairs and then resell it to a retail buyer.
+Buyer of a real estate wholesale deal are typically a landlords or rehabbers.
 Rehabbers rely on wholesalers to located distressed properties for them at discounted prices so they can focus more on their business model.

 Is Wholesaling Real Estate Illegal?

 Real estate wholesaling is not illegal as long as it’s done correctly.
 You must have a signed real estate purchase agreement with the current owner of the property.
-Only then can sell your interest to another person for a fee.
+Then can sell your interest to another person for a fee.
 The fee can be any amount that you and the new buyer agree to.